jadecobra/python_tdd_exercises/source/data_structures/dictionaries/dictionaries.rst

 ----

-I add a test for the next :ref:`method<what is a function?>` from the TODO list
+I add a test for the next :ref:`method<what is a method?>` from the TODO list

 .. code-block:: python
   :lineno-start: 105